CyberNilsen/Ransomware/README.md

 # Ransomware

-A Python-based educational tool designed to demonstrate how ransomware works in a controlled environment.
+A Python-based educational tool designed to learn how ransomware works in a controlled environment.
 This project is created strictly for cybersecurity education and Python learning purposes.

 ![Ransomware](https://github.com/user-attachments/assets/d11d825f-a5ec-40d0-a28a-96716b100c57)